HgIrSc/ecoli/README.md

 points are connected using the method of Crocker et al. [2] to obtain the two-dimensional motion trajectory of E. coli.

+This algorithm is based on and modified from [3].

 [1] Kapur J, Sahoo P, Wong A. A new method for gray-level picture thresholding using the entropy of the histogram[J/OL].
 Computer Vision, Graphics, and Image Processing, 1985, 29(3): 273-285 [2026-04-09]. https://linkinghub.elsevier.com